-1. Risk Management Strategies
+5.1 Risk And Compliance Management

 In terms of Section 62 of MFMA, Accounting Officer must maintain an effective, efficient, and transparent systems of financial and risk management and internal control.
-The municipality is continuously conducting risk assessments in terms of risk management framework ensuring that all objectives as set out in the IDP are achieved.
-Risk Management Unit has been established within the office of the Municipal Manager.
-Risk management strategy, policies and plan are in place and being implemented.
-The risk management committee has been established to advise the
+The municipality is continuously conducting risk assessments in terms of risk management policies, framework, and the relevant standards such as ISO 31000 ensuring that all objectives as set out in the IDP are achieved.